madebits/madebits.github.io/blog/2017/2017-10-08-VSCode-Extensions.md

 ##Settings

 VSCode is usable out of the box.
 Some customization is needed thought and here is a copy of my current settings.
 Some of these are added here because I switched them via menus, some are manually added.
+I [overwrote](https://code.visualstudio.com/docs/getstarted/theme-color-reference) some of the theme colors.

 ```json
 {